iggy-rs/iggy-dotnet-client/README.md

 });
 ```
 It is worth noting that every method will throw an `InvalidResponseException` when encountering an error.<br><br>
-If you register `IMessageStream` in a dependency injection container, you will have access to intefaces
+If you register `IMessageStream` in a dependency injection container, you will have access to interfaces
 that encapsulate smaller parts of the system `IStreamClient` `ITopicClient` `IMessageClient` `IOffsetClient` `IConsumerGroupClient`

 For more information about how Iggy works check it's [documentation](https://docs.iggy.rs/)